Immigration policy of the second Trump administration: Designating cartels and other foreign organizations as terrorists

-President Trump issued Executive Order 14157, titled "Designating Cartels and Other Organizations as Foreign Terrorist Organizations and Specially Designated Global Terrorists".
-As the name suggests, this executive order designates certain international cartels and organizations as terrorist organizations.
-Specifically, the executive order lists the Tren de Aragua cartel, the La Mara Salvatrucha (MS-13) cartel, and the Mexican cartels.
-Trump claims these organizations pose an economic and national security threat and thereby declares a national emergency under the International Emergency Economic Powers Act.
-Declaring a national emergency under this act grants the President certain powers and authority to be able to deal with this threat, such as ordering all cartel members to be removed from the United States.
-Designating them as foreign terrorist organizations and declaring a national emergency allows Trump to invoke the Alien Enemies Act of 1798, which is a wartime law.
-This law gives the President wartime authority to deport those deemed enemies, and allows deportations done under it to proceed without going through the immigration court system.
-In other words, this makes those labeled as terrorists subject to expedited removal and will speed up the process by which these deportations can take place.
-Nonetheless, some legal experts claim it might be difficult for Trump to invoke this law as it is meant only for when the U.S. is at war or when another nation has threatened to invade, and neither of those are occurring.
-On the other hand, other experts believe the law is broad enough to allow Trump to invoke it, despite the U.S. not being at war.
+On the first day, President Trump issued Executive Order 14157, titled "Designating Cartels and Other Organizations as Foreign Terrorist Organizations and Specially Designated Global Terrorists".
+The order says "The Cartels and other transnational organizations, such as TdA and MS-13, operate both within and outside the United States.
+They present an unusual and extraordinary threat to the national security, foreign policy, and economy of the United States.
+I hereby declare a national emergency, under IEEPA, to deal with those threats."
+The order directs the secretary of state "to make a recommendation regarding the designation of any cartel or other organization described in (...) this order as a Foreign Terrorist Organization (...) and/or a Specially Designated Global Terrorist".
+The order directs the Attorney General and the Secretary of Homeland Security to make preparations for an invocation of the Alien Enemies Act and to prepare "such facilities as necessary to expedite the removal of those who may be designated under this order."

 Similarly, President Trump issued Executive Order 14161, titled "Protecting the United States from Foreign Terrorists and Other National Security and Public Safety Threats".
 This order calls for an increased and very strict screening process during the visa-granting process to ensure that those given visas and allowed to enter the United States do not wish to harm citizens.
 Further, it orders the government to continue screening and ensuring that immigrants already within the U.S. do not aid what have been deemed as foreign terrorist groups and that they do not bear hostility towards the country.
 If they are deemed a threat, the executive order calls for them to be immediately removed from the country, if already within the U.S., or excluded, if they are seeking admission.
 If the screening procedures routinely label people from certain countries as threats, the government can suspend entry of citizens from that country under the Immigration and Nationality Act.